reshufflehq/reshuffle-elasticsearch-connector/README.md

 This package contains a Reshuffle connector for connecting to [Elasticsearch](https://www.elastic.co/elasticsearch/).

-The following example add a new entry to an existing index:
+The following example adds a new entry to an existing index:
 ```js
 const { Reshuffle } = require('reshuffle')
 const { ElasticsearchConnector } = require('reshuffle-elasticsearch-connector')